davidfischer/nicfitmtg/README.md

 The site is built as a static site using [Jekyll](https://jekyllrb.com) and hosted for free by [GitHub pages](https://pages.github.com/).
-The site is automatically built and updated when there are commits on the master branch although it can take up to 5 minutes.
+The site is automatically built and updated when there are commits on the main branch although it can take up to 5 minutes.